citp/privacy-policy-historical/h/he/hea/health.vic.gov.au.md

 For information in the possession of our service partners, this right is available through privacy legislation.

 This policy is complemented by high-level departmental guidelines intended to assist the department and its funded service partners to put the policy and law into practice.

+### Sizmek Pixel

+This website may from time to time use a Sizmek Pixel.
+We use this tool only on specific marketing landing pages.
+This tool allows us to assess the effectiveness of digital advertising for public health campaigns.

+The collected data is anonymous and Better Health Channel cannot see the personal data of any individual user.

+For more information visit the [privacy policy section](https://www.sizmek.com/privacy-policy/ "link to external website") of the Sizmek website.

+For Sizmek opt-out options, see [opt-out options and additional information](https://www.sizmek.com/privacy-policy/optedout/#options "link to external website").

 ##  Privacy principles